mindspore-lab/mindone/examples/videocomposer/README.md

 - max_frames: number of frames to generate for each sample.
 Without memory reduction tricks, it can be set  up to 8 for 910A (30GB memory), and 16 for 910B (60GB memory) for task-2 finetuning.
 - optim: optimizer name, `adamw` or `momentum`.
 Recommend `momentum` for 910A to avoid OOM and `adamw` for 910B for better loss convergence.
 - use_recompute: by enabling it, you can reduce memory usage with a small increase of time cost.
+For example, on 910A, the max number of trainable frames per batch increases from 8 to 14 after recompute enabled.
 - `root_dir`: dataset root dir which should contains a csv annotation file. default is `demo_video`, which contains an example annotation file `demo_video/video_caption.csv` for demo traning.